-Table 5.
+Table 7.
 Storyline overview

-1 Business-as-usual 2 Agro-ecology for 3a Localisation for 3b Localisation for 4 Local agro-ecological exports protectionism sustainability food system Global socio- SSP2 - Middle of the road SSP5 - Fossil-fuelled SSP3 - Regional Rivalry - A SSP1 - Sustainability - SSP1 - Sustainability - economic context Development - Taking the Rocky Road Taking the Green Road Taking the Green Road Highway Corresponding FAO BAU (builds on SSP2 with BAU (builds on SSP2 with BAU (builds on SSP2 with TSS (builds on SSP1) TSS (builds on SSP1) scenario elements of SSP3) elements of SSP3) elements of SSP3) Trade Increased trade between Even higher level of trade Decreased trade between Decreased trade between Decreased trade between member states and with compared to the BAU- members states and with members states and with members states and with non-EU countries scenario non- EU countries, non- EU countries due to non- EU countries, protective trade policies deliberate support for local protective trade policies food systems EU agricultural A continuation of current Continuation of current A continuation of current A continuation of current Integrated food policy, policy developments policies policies, but heavy focus on policies, but a less policies, but a less heavy focus on local agro- investments to expand centralised CAP centralised CAP ecological food systems exports.
-Type of agro- Mainly weak Mainly weak Mainly weak Mainly weak Mainly strong ecological practises in the EU Technological SSP2: Moderate SSP5: Widespread SSP3: Very slow tech SSP1: Rapid tech develop- SSP1: Rapid tech developdevelopments developments, tech technology optimism developments, including ment focussed on energy ment focussed on energy developed in high-income agricultural tech with efficiency, clean energy and efficiency, clean energy, countries only slowly shared limited tech transfer to yield-enhancing tech for with more nature based developing countries land, including in agriculture solutions in agriculture Energy system SSP2: Slow decrease in fossil SSP5: Low investments into SSP3: Maintaining domestic SSP1: Increase in energy SSP1: Increase in energy developments fuel dependency, growing renewable energy, major energy supplies, unconven- efficiencies, phase out of efficiencies, phase out of energy demand investments in fossil tional fossil fuel resources fossil fuel subsidies fossil fuel subsidies
+1 Business-as-usual 2 Agro-ecology for exports 3a Localisation for protectionism 3b Localisation for sustainability 4 Local agro-ecological food system Global socio- economic context SSP2 - Middle of the road SSP5 - Fossil-fuelled Development - Taking the Highway SSP3 - Regional Rivalry - A Rocky Road SSP1 - Sustainability - Taking the Green Road SSP1 - Sustainability - Taking the Green Road Corresponding FAO scenario BAU (builds on SSP2 with elements of SSP3) BAU (builds on SSP2 with elements of SSP3) BAU (builds on SSP2 with elements of SSP3) TSS (builds on SSP1) TSS (builds on SSP1) Trade Increased trade between member states and with non-EU countries Even higher level of trade compared to the BAU- scenario Decreased trade between members states and with non- EU countries, protective trade policies Decreased trade between members states and with non- EU countries due to deliberate support for local food systems Decreased trade between members states and with non- EU countries, protective trade policies EU agricultural policy developments A continuation of current policies Continuation of current policies, but heavy focus on investments to expand exports.
+A continuation of current policies, but a less centralised CAP A continuation of current policies, but a less centralised CAP Integrated food policy, heavy focus on local agro- ecological food systems Type of agro- ecological practises in the EU Mainly weak Mainly weak Mainly weak Mainly weak Mainly strong Technological developments SSP2: Moderate developments, tech developed in high-income countries only slowly shared SSP5: Widespread technology optimism SSP3: Very slow tech developments, including agricultural tech with limited tech transfer to developing countries SSP1: Rapid tech develop- ment focussed on energy efficiency, clean energy and yield-enhancing tech for land, including in agriculture SSP1: Rapid tech develop- ment focussed on energy efficiency, clean energy, with more nature based solutions in agriculture Food consumption patterns (EU) As now, develop according to current trends As now, develop according to current trends As now, develop according to trends, but with more local foods Less impacting and more local, more high-tech and more local Less impacting (reduced animal consumption), more local foods Food waste in the EU As now, or slightly decreased As now, or slightly decreased Slightly decreased Decreased by 25-50% Decreased by 25-50%